gvwilson/thirdbit/src/fiction/bear/index.md

 monster of yours has done to this town?"

 "Oh, they needed an excuse for a good clean-up anyway, didn't they?"
-Noxy saw Muddh's mismatched boots again.
+Noxy saw Mukh's mismatched boots again.
 He stopped a few feet in front of Sergeant Inambu.
 "I'm more worried about what it did to *you*," he said, doing his best to sound concerned.